 But where does the UK borrow money from - and what does borrowing even mean?

 What does borrowing mean?

-If it spends more money than it raises through taxation and other income, it has to ‘borrow’ to cover the deficit - i.e. the gap between the money it has and the money it needs.
+It uses this money to fund public services, invest in infrastructure and pay for the welfare state, amongst other things.
+If the government spends more money than it raises through taxation and other income, it has to ‘borrow’ to cover the deficit - i.e. the gap between the money it has and the money it needs.

-While you will often hear politicians compare the nation’s finances to the budget of, say, a business or a household, they work in a different way.
+Should a deficit repeatedly appear on the public’s balance sheet over a period of time, it becomes known as the national debt.
+But while you will often hear politicians compare the nation’s finances to the budget of, say, a business or a household, they work in a different way.

+Running deficits and gaining debt can also be politically useful, as a government could become unpopular if it raises taxes too much.
 And, if a recession occurs - an event which can reduce the amount of money taxation provides - a government is likely to increase borrowing to fund public services.

 Where does the UK borrow money from?